gregpalmr/dremio-udf-example/README.md

      Upload the modified docker image to your private container registry:
      $ docker push <hub-user>/<repo-name>:<tag>

 Then modify the Dremio helm chart values.yaml file to use the new iamge tag.
+Like this:

+     image: my-hub-user/dremio-oss
+     imageTag: 15.3_UDFs

 ### Step 4.
 Restart all Dremio nodes